 Having survived three separate implementations of the older EPS technology, I have both scars and hard-earned lessons ranging from bungled change management to hacking off my IT counterparts to having those flash-point moments where we sat back and asked ourselves, “How did we miss THAT?”

-Boiling down those lessons learned, my advice is simply to define your state of readiness by using a Learning Performance Assessment (LPA) to establish a holistic Current State snapshot of your learning performance ecosystem…AND…what a Future State might look like down the road.
+Boiling down those lessons learned, my advice is simply to define your state of readiness by using a Point-of-Work Assessment (PWA) to establish a holistic Current State snapshot of your learning performance ecosystem…AND…what a Future State might look like down the road.

-The LPA was developed to address four scenarios where ecosystem impact is concerned:
+The PoWA was developed to address four scenarios where ecosystem impact is concerned:

 - Simple Training Requests – to confirm where performance support can be utilized in the solution blend…and possibly reducing the amount and/or need for training altogether.